amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 decorated = returned_decorator(decorated)
 ```

-With this you concept, no decorator is available yet, so nothing gets passed into the decorator_wrapper, you are free to provide your own parameters as:
+With this you concept, no decorator is available yet, so nothing gets passed into the `decorator_wrapper`, you are free to provide your own parameters as:

 ```python